-[Three Paragraph Sample Story With Completed CC] The Fox played on the The Fox was booking for food.
-He saw the crow in a tree.
-The crow he beak.
-The Fox wanted the cheese, He thought how to get it. piece of cheese in her Then, he were over to the tree. hungry The Fox first said hello to the Crow.
-The Crow did not say did not very to drop her cheese.
+[Three Paragraph Sample Story With Completed CC] The Fox played on the Outfoxed e Crow's desires to trick her Eventually, spotted branch The Fox was booking for food.
+We say the Crow in a tree.
+The Crow be beak.
+The Fox wanted the cheese, He thought how to get it. piece of cheese in her Carefullu Then, he were over to the tree. hungry trotted bird The Fox first said hello to the Crow.
+The Crow did not say glowingle Still confident did not vant to drop her cheese.
 The Fox started to praise the Crow.
-He talked about her feathers and wings.
+He talked black and silent about her feathers and wings.
 He acted like he wanted to hear her sing.
-He said longed her voice could water her Queen of the Birds. proclaim longed finally The Crow loved the praise.
+He said longed declared her voice could make her Queen of the Birds. proclaim longed In desperation finally The Crow loved the praise.
 She wanted to be Queen of the Birds ignored her fears and her cheese.
 She opened her beak to sing.
 The into the Fox's mouth.
-The fex said thank you.
+The fox said thank you.
 He said her voice was nice.
-Then, he asked where her brains were.
-The Lrow lost her food needlessly because of inquirea
+Then, he asked where her brains were. state The Lrow lost her food needlessly because of inguirea